smartxworks/sunmao-ui/README.md

 ### Reactive low-code framework

-Sunmao chooses a responsive solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to use.
+Sunmao chooses a reactive solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to use.

 ### Powerful low-code GUI editor